Where are they now? Wolves’ final XI before the 2016 Fosun takeover

 “I am not anxious to jump into something because being with my family is my priority at the minute.
 I wake up every morning happy to be here.”

-Once considered a hot prospect at Wolves, Iorfa was capped by England at Under-21 level but was sent out on loan to Ipswich Town as the Midlanders won promotion under Nuno.
+Once considered a hot prospect at Wolves, Iorfa was capped by England at U21 level but was sent out on loan to Ipswich Town as the Midlanders won promotion under Nuno.

-The defender then joined Sheffield Wednesday in January 2019 and has since made more than 50 Championship appearances for the South Yorkshire side.
+The defender then joined Sheffield Wednesday in January 2019 and has since made 63 Championship appearances for the South Yorkshire side.

 In a similar scenario to Iorfa, Batth was a fan favourite at Molineux as a local lad who captained the club.

-But the centre-back began to be phased out under Nuno and was loaned out to Middlesbrough for the first half of the current season before joining Stoke City on a permanent deal in January 2019.
+But the centre-back began to be phased out under Nuno and was loaned out to Middlesbrough for the first half of 2018-19 season before joining Stoke City on a permanent deal that January.

 Few Wolves players in recent decades have cared more about the club than Danny Batth.
 A great captain who played an important role in Wolves' resurgence from League One to the Premier League and has represented the club and the city with pride on and off the field.